Gastroparesis

 Twin Cities Gastroparesis Surgeons

-If you have been diagnosed with gastroparesis, schedule a consultation with Dr. Panait or Dr. Kudav to learn more about treatment options and possible surgery.
+If you have been diagnosed with gastroparesis, schedule a consultation with Erin Worden or Dr. Kudav to learn more about treatment options and possible surgery.

 *Enterra II is approved by FDA as a HUMANITARIAN DEVICE: Authorized by Federal law for use in the treatment of chronic intractable (drug refractory) nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology in patients aged 18 to 70 years.
 The effectiveness of this device for this use has not been demonstrated.